JuliaParallel/Dagger.jl/README.md

 b = Distribute(BlockPartition(100, 100), a) # Create chunks of 100x100 submatrices
 c = map(x->x^2, b) # map applies a function element wise. this is equivalent to b.^2 d = sum(c)

-compute(d)
 ```

-When `compute` runs the computation, it starts by cutting up the 1000x1000 array into 100x100 pieces and each process takes up the task of squaring and summing one of these pieces.
+Dagger starts by cutting up the 1000x1000 array into 100x100 pieces and each process takes up the task of squaring and summing one of these pieces.

 ### Loading CSV Data